xtruhlar/FIIT-Old-Tests-Script/testICP.md

 	c) Creating Personas
 	d) Testing

-25. Attributes of the product r service provides the same level of reachability of online information and services no matter the physical or mental abilities or disorders of the user is called:
+25. Attributes of the product or service provides the same level of reachability of online information and services no matter the physical or mental abilities or disorders of the user is called:
 	a) Generalization
 	b) Learnability
 	c) Multiplatformity